loopwerk/loopwerk.io/content/articles/2026-02-17-plausible.md

 ![Funnels: 'This feature is unavailable'](/articles/images/funnels.webp)

 Not a great look for an open source project.
-Personally I'm looking for alternatives -- more on that soon.
+Personally I'm looking for alternatives.

+> [!UPDATE]
+> **February 18, 2026:** I've written a follow up, [comparing Umami to Plausible](/articles/2026/umami-vs-plausible/).